 Jacopo Rocchi obtained his PhD in 2014 at the University of Rome-Sapienza under the supervision of Giorgio Parisi, studying renormalization group techniques in the random field Ising model.
 Then he moved to Birmingham for a 28 months post doc with David Saad at the Aston University, where he worked on the relations between the static and the dynamic properties of spin glasses.
 Since September 2017, he joined the team of Silvio Franz, where he worked on inference problems and on the dynamics of spin glass models, and collaborating with other members of the collaborations.
 He is also interested in applications of statistical mechanics in other domains such as statistical learning, data science, finance and macroeconomics.
 Since October 2019, he is a Research Associate at the investment management firm CFM, Paris (www.cfm.fr)

-Valentina Ros obtained her Ph.D in statistical physics in 2016, at the International School for Advanced Studies in Trieste.
-She has been a postdoctoral researcher at the Institute of Theoretical Physics of CEA in Saclay (2016-2018) and the Laboratoire de Physique in the Ecole Normale Supérieure of Paris (2018-2019), where she worked in collaboration with Giulio Biroli.
+Valentina Ros obtained her Ph.D in Statistical Physics in 2016, at the International School for Advanced Studies in Trieste.
+She has worked with Giulio Biroli as a postdoctoral researcher first in the Institute of Theoretical Physics of CEA in Saclay (2016-2018, funding: ERC NPRGGLASS) and then in the Laboratoire de Physique of Ecole Normale Supérieure in Paris (2018-2019, funding: Simons Grant).
+She has spent one more year at Ecole Normale Supérieure as an independent postdoc (2019-2020, Junior Research Chair).
 She is interested in quantum and classical disordered systems, ergodicity breaking and out-of-equilibrium dynamics.
-Her research activity focuses on localization phenomena in quantum disordered systems, and on the characterisation of the statistical properties of rugged, high-dimensional energy landscapes.
+Her research activity focuses on localization phenomena in quantum disordered systems, as well as on the characterization of the statistical properties of rugged energy landscapes in high-dimension.

 Postdoc with Giulio Biroli, 2017-2019